ndegwa007/alx-system_engineering-devops/0x19-postmortem/README.md

 <br>
 Root cause and resolution should be explained in detail.
-Corrective ans preventive measures should state things that can be improved.
+Corrective and preventive measures should state things that can be improved.